amethyst/amethyst/README.md

 ## Usage

-While the engine can be hard to use at times, we made a lot of [documentation][bks] that will teach you everything you need to use Amethyst comfortably.
+While the engine can be hard to use at times, we made a lot of [documentation][bks11] that will teach you everything you need to use Amethyst comfortably.

 If you don't understand a part of the documentation, please let us know.
 Join us on Discord or open an issue; we are always happy to help!